 The RAB program encourages students to continue working on research in an on-going way.
-Therfore, proposals that build on work previously supported through the RAB grant or an UTRA award will be considered for additional funding provided the "new" proposal meets the RAB selection and post award criteria.
+Therefore, proposals that build on work previously supported through the RAB grant or an UTRA award will be considered for additional funding provided the "new" proposal meets the RAB selection and post-award criteria.

 The RAB budget is divided into spring and fall allocations.
 When each semester’s allocations are spent, new applications cannot be considered until the next funding cycle.
 Students are therefore encouraged to submit proposals as early as possible.
 Dean Oludurotimi Adetunji oversees the RAB Grant.
 The primary contact for queries about the application can be directed to Janice_Rego@brown.edu.